WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 signaling byway.
 The client MUST honor this request for migration.
 The client MAY choose to migrate the call to a different server at any time.

-If, and only if, the server has included the "server-ip" parameter in its advertisement - meaning it is not utilzing an HTTP load balancer, it MAY request the client to migrate the call to a named instance.
-The named instance is specified by IP address as an optional parameter in the migrate event.
-The client MUST verify that this IP is one of the ones present list of server-ip.

 To perform the migration, the client MUST end all outstanding HTTP transactions for the call (signaling and media byways).
 It MUST